waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Conclusion:** If no new paths or events unlock after all trainers are defeated, this hypothesis is denied, and a new exploration strategy will be required.

 ## B. Tile & System Mechanics (Master)
 - **Object Impassability (General Rule):** All objects (NPCs, items, signs) are impassable walls.
 Interaction must happen from an adjacent tile.
-Defeated trainers often remain as impassable obstacles.
+  - **Defeated Trainers:** Defeated trainers often remain as impassable obstacles after battle.
 - **Pikachu Walk-Through (Exception):** Pikachu is the only NPC/Object that can be walked through.
 This is a key mechanic for certain puzzles.
 If not facing Pikachu, the first directional press turns the character, and the second moves onto the tile.
 - **Boulder Pushing:** The player's character remains in their pushing position after pushing a boulder.
 The push is initiated by walking into the boulder from an adjacent tile.
 - **Cuttable Trees:** These tiles block paths and can be removed by using the field move Cut from an adjacent tile.
 They typically respawn after a map change.